Business Career –

 Where It Started: eLottery

-In the late 1990s, I got an early look at what e-commerce would become through one of the first attempts to bring lottery sales over the internet.
+In the late 1990s, he got an early look at what e-commerce would become through one of the first attempts to bring lottery sales over the internet.

 Not because of the outcome—but because of how the system actually functioned.